 This four-mile out and back trail was the first hike I ever did after moving to Colorado.
 The elevation in Estes Park is no joke, so if you’re new to town like I was, plan on taking lots of water and lots of breaks.
 It was slightly demoralizing that a very small fluffy white dog lapped me on this trail, but the views along the way helped ease that pain.

 You hook up with the Gem Lake trail after parking at the Lumpy Ridge Trailhead.
 As with every Colorado trail in the summer, you’re going to need to wake up early.
-We hit it pretty early on Labor Day weekend and still found parking, but it was jammed by the time we got back.
+We left Denver by 7 am on Labor Day weekend and found parking, but it was jammed by the time we got back.

-Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park, pronounced EST-is (rhymes with west..is) Park.
+Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park, pronounced EST-is (rhymes with west is, not a part of the male anatomy) Park.
 The trip is easy now that all the highways have been repaired from 2013 flooding, and is super scenic.
-You also get to go through Lyons, which is a super cute mountain town.
+You get to go through Lyons, which is a super cute mountain town.
 It’s your halfway mark to Estes, and a good place to stop for food or gas.

 Before you head up to Estes for any reason, make sure you check the Visit Estes Park website for festival schedules.
 We narrowly avoided getting trapped in a McDonald’s parking lot because the streets were closing down for the Scottish-Irish Festival.

 Estes has an awesome visitor’s center with tons of trails, and actually a very nice path to just walk along the creek/river that runs through town.
 I saw lots of elk in this area too, which is always a fun